 For example, if you bring an IRA (or another kind of retirement account) into your marriage with you, its original value will likely remain your separate property, but any increase in its value over the years will probably be deemed marital property.
 Learn more about dividing retirement accounts by reading “Is My Spouse Entitled to My Retirement Benefits in a Texas Divorce?”

 All told, keeping separate property apart from marital property can become very complicated very quickly.

 Your Child Custody Arrangements

 Another issue that is often hotly contested in divorce is child custody.
 In Texas, child custody is divided into legal and physical custody.
-Legal custody determines if both of you will continue making important decisions on behalf of your children, if one of you will take on the responsibility, or if you will divide the responsibility according to the kind of decisions being made.
+Legal custody determines who will continue making important decisions on behalf of your children.
 The categories of decisions involved include the following:

 Decisions about your children’s religious education